The sustainability report

 Our company is connected to its environment in many different ways and has relationships with a large number of stakeholders.
 The chart below lists the stakeholders that have a relationship with us at organisational and/or project level.

 According to the GRI guidelines, stakeholders are legal entities or individuals who can be assumed to be significantly affected by the organisation's activities, products and services or, conversely, who are affected by the organisation's activities, products and services.
 Also included are stakeholders whose actions can be expected to influence the organisation to successfully implement strategies and achieve objectives.
 Stakeholders also include legal entities or natural persons who have legitimate claims on the organisation under the law or international agreements (GRI 101: Foundation, 2016, p.8).

 Stakeholders were not directly involved in this report.
 In order to be able to consider the topics and concerns of the stakeholders nevertheless, the ARGE for the preparation of the report is composed of employees who have contacts with our stakeholder groups and assess their involvement.

-In the phase of preparing the report for the 2014 Sustainability Report, the working group defined topics and concerns in a brainstorming session which should be part of the Sustainability Report both from its own point of view and from that of the stakeholders.
+During the report preparation phase for the 2014 Sustainability Report, the working group defined topics and concerns in a brainstorming session, which should be part of the Sustainability Report both from its own point of view and from that of the stakeholders.
 The topics mentioned include vocational education and training, continuing education and training, career planning, switching rates, sick leave, quality assurance, mobility, waste disposal, catering services, workplace quality, customer satisfaction, energy efficiency and emissions.